 Homeless in New Jersey

-The Department of Housing and Urban Development requires that a Point-in-Time Count be conducted in communities receiving federal homeless assistance funds.
-The last such count was conducted in January 2016.
-The statistics noted below are from the Point-in-Time Count that was performed in 2016.
+The Department of Housing and Urban Development requires that a Point-in-Time Count is conducted in communities receiving federal homeless assistance funds.
+The last such count was conducted in January 2019.
+The statistics noted below are from the Point-in-Time Count that was performed in 2019 and the 2018 Annual Homeless Assessment Report.
 When new statistics are published, we will update this page.

 Here is what it revealed about homelessness in our nation:

-- About 35, 686 of those were unaccompanied homeless youth and children.
+- About 36,361 of those were unaccompanied homeless youth and children, under the age of 25.